 Stephen Colbert Gives Trump Nazi Salute Over Charlottesville

-The ‘Late Show’ host had threw some stinging barbs the president’s—and Steve Bannon’s—way on Thursday.
+The ‘Late Show’ host had thrown some stinging barbs the president’s—and Steve Bannon’s—way on Thursday.
 But none more controversial than this.

 Stephen Colbert returned to The Late Show this week after a two-week vacation, and, given the constant chaos of the Trump administration, there was quite a bit he missed.